El Cotillo transport facilities are not particularly extensive but what there are ok. The buses in particular are very dependable.

 There are a few bicycle hire shops in the village so you can hire for a few hours, days or longer.

-Apart from a Segway tour there are no other forms of El Cotillo transport available – except your feet of course which isn’t a bad way to get around anyway.
+Apart from a Segway tour there are no other forms of transport available in El Cotillo – except your feet of course which isn’t a bad way to get around anyway.
+Many people choose to get their daily exercise by walking to the lighthouse and back every morning.